RenMari5/RenMari5/README.md

 ### Hello World! 👋

 - 🔭 I’m currently working on further sharpening my skills as I look for my first dev position!
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and PHP
 - 💬 Ask me about my 15+ years experience teaching K-12 students in the public sector and working in HR in the private sector
 - 📫 How to reach me: rpaczkowski@gmail.com
 - 😄 Pronouns: She/They